MrValdez/Roshambo/README.md

 B=0.7                 # Mid influence
 C=0.45                 # Lowest influence
 ```

+#Compiling the test suite
+ Run the *compile.bat* to create **go.exe** which is the main program for our modified test suite.
+It is expected that gcc can be found in the *PATH* environment.

+ We used the filename **go.exe** instead of **rsb-ts1.exe** to increase typing speed during development.

+#Python scripts

+##trainer.py
+ Used to play the tournament, create the CSV and plot the charts.

+ In the script code, pathbase is used to tell the script where the results will be stored.
+Note: this string should end with "/".

+ The **main()** function runs the script.
+It is built this way to allow commenting specific behavior for debugging purposes.

+ The **Validate()** function will validate the configuration file before running the tournament.
+Refer above on how the configuration file works.

+ The **PlayTournament()** function plays the tournament.
+All configuration files in the input directory will be run and the output will be saved with the same file name to an output directory.

+ The **CreateCSV()** function will parse each result and create two csv files with the csv columns: variant variable, rank.
+The first csv file is for the "Match results" and the second is for the "Tournament results" ("**results_match.csv**" and "**results_tournament.csv**" respectively).

+ The **charts.startPlotting()** function will create the chart graphics.
+Refer to charts.py.

 ##parseScore.py
  Used to study how many points (wins-losts-ties) our bot got compared to all the bots or against a specific bot.